lordUhuru/testcontainers/README.md

 # testcontainers

-Working Java Project on how to use testcontainers
+Working Starter Project on that works with testcontainers. with actual JPA implementation.

+testcontainers
+- postgres

 ## How to run